OshotOkill/babel-preset-react-plus/README.md

 * [`Rest/Spread Properties`](https://github.com/sebmarkbage/ecmascript-rest-spread)

-Since above three are becoming the most frequently used propersals in react apps I decide to intergrate them into one preset which also includes the basic `babel-preset-react` so that We no longer need to download them separately and enable these propersals by downloading corresponding syntax-parsing plugins manually.
+Since above three are becoming the most frequently used propersals in react apps I decide to intergrate them into one preset which also includes the basic `babel-preset-react` so that we no longer need to download them separately and enable these propersals by downloading corresponding **syntax-parsing plugins** manually.
-Except this you can also download babel-preset-stage-* together with those syntax-parsing plugins but it is unconvenient and include some other transform modules you'll probably never use.
+Except this you can also download `babel-preset-stage-*` together with those syntax-parsing plugins but it is unconvenient and include some other transform modules you'll probably never use.

 ## Internal presets and plugins